govindthakur25/Angular-in-action/README.md

 Code from Pluralsight Course "Angular First Look"

-Updated for Angular v4.4.6

-Source code for plunkers is located https://github.com/johnpapa/angular-first-look-examples

 ## Development Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.